 Welcome to the Crowne Hill Health Office.
-Our office is staffed with an itinerant District Nurse, Kaci Miranda, RN and a Health Clerk on site daily, Jeri Ognjanac.
+Our office is staffed with an itinerant District Nurse, Natalie Whitworth RN, and a Health Clerk on site daily, Jeri Ognjanac.
 Please feel free to contact either of us with any questions or concerns you may have regarding the health of your child.
 Please review our webpage for information that will help you with the health care needs of your child in school.

 Thank you for providing us with all the information and doctor’s orders to care for your child this year.

 Each school year we are required to have new and current physician’s orders in place.
-In preparation for the 2020-21 school year, please have the physician fill out the appropriate forms, medication authorization and /or specialized health care procedures forms.
+For this school year, please have the physician fill out the appropriate forms, medication authorization and /or specialized health care procedure forms.
 The medication forms need to be completed for all over the counter and prescribed medication (including topical ointments) that your child will be needing at school.
-Please return or fax the medication orders and parent request and physician authorization of specialized health care procedure forms to the school by August 12th.
+Please do not send your student to school with ANY prescribed or over-the-counter medications without proper medical authorization approved by the school's health office.

 TVUSD School Nurse Team